EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-messages.md

 ### `form`

-Add a container with the `data-ajax-cart-messages="form"` attribute within a product form and Liquid Ajax Cart will put all form related messages in it:
+Add a container with the `data-ajax-cart-messages="form"` attribute within a Shopify product form and Liquid Ajax Cart will put all form related messages in it:

 {% include code/data-ajax-cart-form-error.html %}